flexera-public/policy_templates/cost/azure/instances_log_analitics_utilization/README.md

 ## Prerequisites

-Azure Service Principal (AKA Azure Active Directory Application) with the below mentioned role and permissions are required in the target subscription.
+Azure Service Principal (AKA Azure Active Directory Application) with the below mentioned role and permission are required in the target subscription.

 Virtual Machines must have the Log Analytics/OMS Agent installed for sending performance metrics to a Azure Log Analytics workspace.